wso2/labs/July-01-2020/Multi-Regional-API-Management/README.md

         - Keystore, Trustore and the Certificate file used in the webinar are uploaded into (APIM-Keystore-Trustore)[/July-01-2020/Multi-Regional-API-Management/APIM-Keystore-Trustore].
 A key-pair was generated in the keystore with CN=*.apim.com and the related public key certificate is self signed and installed into the Truststore client-truststore.jks
+    - The deployment.toml files are uploaded into (Config-Files)[/July-01-2020/Multi-Regional-API-Management/Config-Files]

     ###### Region : APAC
      - **2 WSO2 API-M 3.1.0 instances**